efstathiosntonas/ngx-form/README.md

+Angular 2 Form with file upload to file system, image path stored to Mongo.
 Project is built using the MEA2N/MEAN2 stack.
 This project could be used as an angular2-seed.

 ## TODO
 1. Resize the image client-side in order to reduce bandwidth of the server.